 In week 4, Swain out-snapped Moore yet again with an even bigger split in snap percentage.
 Freddie Swain has officially jumped David Moore as the Seahawks WR3.
 However, Swain jumping Moore for the WR3 role has been overshadowed by the fact that David Moore has been very efficient on limited snaps.
 Miami had 2 coverage busts that lead to Moore getting a 40+ yard gain right before the half and a TD later in the back of the end zone.
 Swain also had an end-zone target in the Miami game but could not quite get both feet in bounds for the score.
 (Swain should have 2 TDs on the season.)

-I understand that 6 targets through 4 games isn’t something to go crazy about, but Swain’s role is growing each week.
-Seahawks GM John Schneider said this about Swain after the draft: “Really, really tough-minded individual, tons of grit, very instinctive player that’s played outside, played inside, and he is a really good punt returner.”
+I understand that 6 targets through 4 games aren’t something to go crazy about, but Swain’s role is growing each week.
+Seahawks GM John Schneider said this about Swain after the draft: “Really, really tough-minded individual, tons of grit, a very instinctive player that’s played outside, played inside, and he is a really good punt returner.”
 Being an instinctive football player is something that cannot be taught.
 You either have it or you don’t.
 Swain has it.

 As Swain’s role continues to grow, we need to take a look into the future to see if it’s sustainable.

-David Moore is an UFA after this season.
+David Moore is a UFA after this season.
 Seattle almost did not resign him after the end of last season, so it is tough to see Moore back in Seattle after this season.
 The 2021 WR draft class is very deep and the emergence of Swain already 4 weeks into the 2020 season doesn’t help the chances of Moore being resigned.

-Tyler Lockett is an UFA after the 2021 season.
+Tyler Lockett is a UFA after the 2021 season.
 Lockett will be almost 31 when his contract with Seattle expires.
 There is a small chance that Seattle resigns him depending on how this season goes.
 Right now, I am leaning on the side of Seattle lets him walk unless he takes a big discount to stay.
 As we know, the 2021 salary cap might drop due to Covid-19 and Seattle has plans to make Jamal Adams the highest-paid safety in the league.
 Shaquille Griffin is also in a contract year right now and I fully expect Seattle to pay him.
 DK Metcalf will also be due for a mega extension at the end of the 2021 season and as I mentioned before, the 2021 draft class is very deep so Seattle could draft another WR to help fill in.